openstack-archive/tripleo-specs/specs/policy/ci-team-structure.rst

   * Attends the sprint meetings, but is not responsible for any sprint work
   * Helps to triage incoming gerrit reviews
   * Responds to pings on irc #oooq / #tripleo
-  * If the Ruck is overwhelmed with any of the their responsibilities the Rover is the primary backup.
+  * If the Ruck is overwhelmed with any of their responsibilities the Rover is the primary backup.
   * For identification, use the irc nick $user|rover